meizabel/documentation/concepts.md

 **Command** is an instruction to do something.
 Command focuses on what the user considers as an operation.
-In Spine [command](/java) is as protobuf message.
+In Spine [command](/java) is defined as a protobuf message.

 **Event** is something that happened in the past.
 Capture all changes to an application state as a sequence of events.
 In Spine events are defined as prorobuf messages.
 Find out more about [Writing an Event] .